niloydebbarma-code/allycat-rag-graprag/docs/customizing-allycat.md

 # Customizing Allycat

+Allycat is highly customizable.
+See [configuration](configuration.md) for all available configs.

 - [1 - To try a different LLM with Ollama](#1---to-try-a-different-llm-with-ollama)
 - [2 - Trying a different model with Replicate](#2---trying-a-different-model-with-replicate)